xlucas/heartbleed/README.md

 ## Disclaimer

-**NOTE : I will not be responsible for the damage that could be done using this tool.
+**I will not be taken responsible for the damage that could be done using this tool.
 It was written to check private servers for a precise vulnerability and measure potential user-related data leakages under high traffic.
 It is shared as a tool for internal security auditing.**

 ## Dependencies